Financial Independence Update – October 2020

 As a result of my approach, what I consider a get wealthy eventually path to financial independence, the results continue to show we’re doing a few things right.

 - We’ve been very fortunate to have good paying, stable jobs for the last decade.
 So, we use this to our advantage to max out our Tax Free Savings Accounts (TFSAs) every year since inception (effective 2009).
 Our TFSAs combined now churn out over $9,500 per year in tax-free dividend income.
-I expect after our TFSAs are maxed out with 2021 contribution room, we will easily cross the $10,000 mark in tax-free income earned per year from these accounts.

 - Thanks to dividend reinvestment plans to earn more shares and ETF units commission-free every month and quarter, our portfolio is now earning almost 600 more shares or units via DRIPs.